Environmental protection along the entire value chain

-We pursue concrete strategies for climate action, to save water, and to establish a reliable circular economy.
+We pursue specific strategies for climate action, to save water, and to establish a reliable circular economy.

 Bosch plays a pioneering role in climate action